xelatihy/yocto-gl/readme.md

 - OpenGL utilities to manage textures, buffers and prograrms
 - OpenGL shader for image viewing and GGX microfacet and hair rendering

-The current version is 0.1.0.
-You can access the previous multi-file version with tag "v0.0.1" in this repository.
+The current version is 0.3.5.

 ## Credits